airpair/rails-recipes-actionmailer-settings/post.md

     authentication: plain
 ```

-By means if line `service: smtp` you can select required configuration section for your ActionMailer.
+By means of line `service: smtp` you can select required configuration section for your ActionMailer.
 You can use the following values: `smtp`, `sandmail` or `test`.

 #### Step 5
 Finally, add code for ActionMailer configuration into **config/application.rb**.
 Your **config/application.rb** should look like this.